austin-leung/Keys-to-Success/README.md

 ## Base Case:
 Return true if the current stepping stone is the treasure or the explorer is in the wall.

 ## English/Pseudocode Description of Algorithm:

 * Decision: Is your current stepping stone the treasure?

-* Base Case (if true):
+* Base Case:

    * If current stepping stone is the treasure, return true.

-   * Otherwise, return false.
+   * Else (current stepping stone is the wall), return false.

 * Recursive Case:
-   * Keep moving until the next stepping stone is an intersection:

-         * store this location and then go to the next stepping stone.
+   * Take a snapshot of current stepping stone.

    * Check the stepping stone in currentFile + 1, currentRank + 1, currentFile - 1, and currentRank - 1 until the stepping stone in front of it is unvisited.

          * Move to that stepping stone.

-   * If, from this stepping stone, there are no more unvisited stepping stones, go back to the last location you stored
+   * If, from this stepping stone, there are no more unvisited stepping stones, go back to the last location you stored.

-   * Invoke the recursive abstraction
+   * Invoke the recursive abstraction.

 ## Class, with Fields and Methods